Votar/YalaP1/README.md

 Used Picasso for loading images.

-Possble mistakes: different padding between elements of LinearView, different thickness of dividers, deffirent localization.
+Possble mistakes: different padding between elements of LinearLayout, different thickness of dividers, deffirent localization.